 About Dr. Andrej Savic

-My work combines deep EEG signal processing expertise with modern AI and machine learning methods.
-I develop real-time algorithms for detecting motor intention, classifying cognitive states, and tracking somatosensory processing — using approaches that range from classical signal processing to deep learning and neural data classification techniques that are at the forefront of the current AI-neurotech convergence.
+He designed, built, and clinically tested BCI systems for motor and sensory rehabilitation after stroke, assistive communication for patients with amyotrophic lateral sclerosis (ALS), and cognitive workload monitoring in industrial settings.
+He is skilled at combining deep EEG signal processing expertise with modern machine learning methods, real-time algorithms for detecting motor intention, classifying cognitive states, and tracking somatosensory processing, using approaches that range from classical signal processing to deep learning and neural data classification techniques at the forefront of the current AI-neurotech convergence.

-BSc in Biomedical and Environmental Engineering, University of Belgrade
+BSc in Biomedical Engineering, University of Belgrade, School of Electrical Engineering

 Appointed to teach doctoral courses at University of Belgrade